clinical sites and curriculum

 Above: Dr. Babu performs TEE on a simulated heart in prepartion for his TEE rotation where he will be able to sit for basic certification at the end of the rotation.

-Residents will spend 1-2 months on the Cardiothoracic rotation beginning in late CA-1, or during CA-2 yearm with additional months during the CA-3 year if desired.
+Residents will spend 1-2 months on the Cardiothoracic rotation beginning in late CA-1, or during CA-2 year with additional months during the CA-3 year.
 This rotation takes place in the Heart & Lung operating wing of Jewish Hospital.
 Residents will be supervised by Cardiac Anesthesiology faculty and will be doing major cardiothoracic cases such as CABGs, valve replacements (open, minimally invasive, and percutaneous), heart and lung transplants, as well as various cardiac procedures such as ablations, etc.

 In addition, residents will also have one month of exclusive TEE training.
 At the end of this course many of our residents are eligible to sit for basic certification for TEE.